-W.5 Install high-efficiency fixtures in areas under management control and recommend high-efficiency fixtures for tenant build-outs (2 pts.)
+W.4 Install high-efficiency fixtures in areas under management control (2 pts.)

 After operational changes to increase water efficiency, a property can reduce water use with high-efficiency fixtures.
 Faucets, toilets, urinals, and showerheads are all available as high-efficiency models under water use standards, and some components of landscaping irrigation are available in WaterSense options.